 The bottom line is as long as the only ingredient in molasses is molasses, it’s gluten-free.

 In this article, I’ll share more about molasses and gluten-free brands of molasses you can trust when you cannot eat or tolerate gluten.

 What Is Molasses?

 Molasses is a syrup sweetener that is deep brown in color and offers a sweet and sometimes bitter taste.

 The thick syrup is made by chopping and crushing sugarcane and then boiling down the sugar into a liquid syrup.
 The sugar crystals are extracted from the syrup, and the remaining thick liquid is known as molasses.

 Light molasses is the lightest in color and sweetest in flavor.
 It’s the most popular molasses used in the U.S.

 Dark molasses is boiled a second time and therefore has a stronger, deeper molasses flavor with hints of bitterness.
-It’s also darker in color and works well in gingerbread cookie recipes.
+It’s also darker in color and works well in gingerbread and gingersnap cookie recipes.

 Dark and light molasses can be used interchangeably in most baked good recipes.

 Blackstrap molasses is boiled a third time, which makes it a bit more bitter in taste.
 It works best in savory dishes like stew meats and baked beans.
 Use blackstrap molasses sparingly due to its strong, bitter taste.